snakemake/snakemake/docs/executing/cli.rst

 .. code-block:: yaml

-    cluster: qsub
+    executor: slurm
     jobs: 100

-would setup Snakemake to always submit to the cluster via the ``qsub`` command, and never use more than 100 parallel jobs in total.
+would setup Snakemake to always submit to the SLURM cluster middleware and never use more than 100 parallel jobs in total.
 The profile can be used to set a default for each option of the Snakemake command line interface.
 For this, option ``--someoption`` becomes ``someoption:`` in the profile.
 The profile folder can additionally contain auxilliary files, e.g., jobscripts, or any kind of wrappers.
 See https://github.com/snakemake-profiles/doc for examples.